dpreid/learning-analytics-server/README.md

 ## Running on Amazon AWS EC2 instance

-Currently using a t2.medium server with 30Gb of storage - still need to test.
+Currently using a t2.medium server with 30Gb of storage.
+Each Python process only requires ~1% of CPU even when logging at high frequency (every 50ms).

 Relay is used to setup the appropriate logging websockets.
 Each piece of hardware logging is started by systemd.